savannahlongoria/satellite-image-object-detection/README.md

-# Object detection on satellite images
+# Object detection on satellite images (For Mangrove Threat Detection)

 YOLO/YOLOv2 inspired deep neural network for object detection on satellite images.
 Built using Tensorflow.
 Keys features:
 - the model is using an architecture similar to YOLOv2 (batch_norm after each layers, no fully connected layers at the end).